-In 2013, facing a significant increase in competition, Apranga group focused on maintenance of record results achieved last year, further development and modernization of the retail chain, increase in sales, strengthening the competitiveness of the Group.
+In 2014, facing a significant increase in competition, Apranga group focused on maintenance of record results achieved last year, further development and modernization of the retail chain, increase in sales, strengthening the competitiveness of the Group.

-The Group has managed not only to increase sales and profits in 2013, but also to accelerate the pace of development and modernization of the retail chain.
+The Group in 2014 managed to increase sales and profits, also to ensure the rapid pace of development and modernization of the retail chain.